 2. The ability to self-soothe and regulate your anxiety.

 The whole idea of self-soothing . . .
-The most loving thing you can do for the people around you is putting love in action.
-When you can regulate your anxiety, you are more able to act from the best in you, instead of the worst.
-It gives those around you freedom instead of them having to hang around to prop you up or constantly moving their needs and wants aside to help you manage your axiety.
+The most loving thing you can do for the people around you is to put love into action.
+Regulate your anxiety; you are more able to act from the best in you instead of the worst.
+It gives those around you freedom instead of having to hang around to p.
+When you can drop yourself up or constantly move their needs and wants aside to help you manage your anxiety.

 3. Learning to control your reactivity.
 Both over-reactivity and under-reactivity.

-This allows you to be close...
-The degree we DON'T react and pause and time out when we do, is the degree we can be close, and the degree we have a choice in how we respond instead of knee jerk reaction.
+This allows you to be close.
+The degree we DON'T react ’T react and pause and time out when we do is the degree to whichto which we can be close and the degree we have a choice in how we respond instead of a knee-jerk reaction.

 4. Learn to send compassion toward discomfort for growth, first toward yourself, then toward your partner.

 Trying new things makes you uncomfortable.
-You feel you sre in a foreign land.
+You feel you’re in a foreign land.
 You are.
 This requires practicing compassion and comfort toward your feelings in the "unfamiliar" to stay with your growth direction.
 To progress instead of regress.
-If you don't, you will resist the natural growth that relationship development brings and lose your freedom of choice, as well as lose your connection to what you hold most dear.
+If you don't, you will resist the natural growth that relationship development brings and lose your freedom of choice and your connection to what you hold most dear.

-Marriage and family twists around the worst of you to eventually make the best of you stand up
+Marriage and family twist around the worst of you to eventually make the best of you stand up.

 WHAT TO CHANGE?
 Your first THREE STEPS in an interaction with someone.